bboc/s3patterns/objections.md

 * Does this objection reveal how a (proposed or existing) **agreement**...

-    * ...jeopardizes the satisfaction of a driver?
+    * ...jeopardizes response to a driver?
     * ...is in conflict with the organization's values?
-    * ...prevents or diminishes someone's contribution to satisfying a driver?
+    * ...prevents or diminishes someone's contribution to responding to a driver?
     * ...can be improved significantly?